ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis_I.markdown

 It was a bit hard to understand what exactly low, medium, and high salary meant and what the market salaries were for these people.
 However, it felt to me that such good employees could easily get a better salary somewhere else.
-Moreover, I made a similar comparison in promotion facts and got the same results.
+Moreover, I got similar results when I made a similar comparison for the promotion facts.
-Only, the promotion data was highly skewed, so may not be quite accurate to show in a table as I did for the salary.
+However, the promotion data was highly skewed, so may not be quite accurate to show in a table as I did for the salary.

-Anyway, my final check was the groups job title distribution.
+Anyway, my final check was the job descriptions of the group.

 {% highlight R %}
 ggplot(mysterious) +